 Over the course of several years, there has been extensive research demonstrating the value of music in education.
 The benefits of exposure to this art form by our youth cannot be gained through any other program.
 Nevertheless, the music curriculum is treated as an expendable subject matter.
 Due to its unquestionable advantages, music should be a required course versus an elective.

 While titles may not be important in middle school, they become an integral part of a college research paper.
 I believe that students should begin using titles early-on.
-One thing that I dislike is to see is a paper with the title of: “Essay” or “Expository Essay.”
+One thing I dislike is to see a paper with the title of: “Essay” or “Expository Essay.”
 This says nothing about the subject.
 A reader should be able to look at the title of a paper and have an idea with regards to its content.
 Notice the titles on the above examples are both reiterations of the thesis statements.
 While this may seem redundant, it is the proper way to caption a paper.
 Narratives and poetry on the other hand are completely different and will usually carry an abstract heading.

 I hope you found this paper to be beneficial.
 It is the result of college writing classes, workshops, and several years of teaching in both Middle School as well as High School.
 Should you have additional points of interest, you are welcome to share.